JoshNarindra/JoshNarindra/README.md

+<h1> Hello, My name is Josh. </h1>
 @JoshNarindra - Joshua Bhawanlall

-Studying BSc Computer Systems Enginneering with a year in Data Analytics at the University of Kent.
+I am currently studying BSc Computer Systems Enginneering with a year in Data Analytics at the University of Kent.

-jbhawanlall@gmail.com
+Based in London/Canterbury.

 <!---
 JoshNarindra/JoshNarindra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.